Slvr-one/TheGarrison/README.md

 ## about-the-project
+* This is a simple app that allows you to create a new horse / investment (gamble on a horse) and save it to a database.
-Bookmaker app for light gambling and API connection on several paths, built with golang.
+* Bookmaker app for light gambling and API connection on several paths, built with golang.
-For more details about the app, check the [App repo][bmrepo]
+* For more details about the app, check the [App repo][bmrepo]